arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/product.md

 ---

-Arduino Portenta HAT Carrier board is designed to help hardware engineers and makers integrate their Raspberry Pi hats and shields with their Portenta family boards and to leverage the Linux OS distribution of the Portenta X8.
+The Arduino Portenta HAT Carrier board is designed to help hardware engineers and makers integrate their Raspberry Pi hats and shields with their Portenta family boards and to leverage the Linux OS distribution of the Portenta X8.